Writing as Spiritual Practice

 Each Sunday the topic for the worship services will relate to that month’s theme, not as a series, but just another angle on a subject to deepen the exploration of that particular theme.
 The suggested prompts for Writing as Spiritual Practice assignments will follow the monthly worship themes.

 Gathering time: 9:15 am.
-Next gathering: December 2 in the new Conference Room.
+Next gathering: February 3 in the Sofa/Couch Room behind the sanctuary.

-The theme for December 2 is “We’re Making Room for Generations.”
+The theme for February 3 is “We’re Making Room for Listening.”

 Choose one or more of the following or make up your own assignment: